-- Form 64B - affidavit including a timeline of the events that led up to you not filing your documents in time and any evidence that supports this, such as a medical certificate - written submissions, of no more than five pages, explaining in detail why you should get an extension based on the facts and evidence in your affidavit.
+- Form 64B - affidavit including a timeline of the events that led up to you not filing your documents in time and any evidence that supports this, such as a medical certificate - written submissions, of no more than 5 pages, explaining in detail why you should get an extension based on the facts and evidence in your affidavit.

-The Court of Appeal Registrar usually decides extension requests, without a hearing, based on the documents you submit.
+The Court of Appeal Registrar may decide an extension request, without a hearing, based on the documents you submit.